 Do both poles of a magnet attract a paperclip?

 A magnet will attract iron, steel (steel has iron in it), cobalt and nickel.
 These are known as ferrous metals.

 NOTE: Steel has iron in it

 A magnet will not attract brass, copper, zinc or aluminium.

-These four magnetic materials iron, steel, cobalt and nickel can become magnetic when they are in a magnetic field.
-This is a result of the magnetic field encouraging its electrons to align, forming north and south poles.
+Iron, steel, cobalt and nickel can become magnetic when they are in a magnetic field.
+This is a result of the magnetic field encouraging their electrons to align, forming north and south poles.

 A paperclip is made of steel and so will be attracted to a magnet, but it also has low retainability for keeping its magnetism.